-Getting a mortgage can be challenging for self-employed professionals and contractors.
-Here’s how our specialty contractor mortgage brokering services can help.
+Getting a mortgage can be challenging for Contractor & Self-employed professionals.
+Here’s how our specialty Contractor Mortgage Brokering services can help.

 - Contractors with active contracts (in almost every industry and sector)

 - Freelancers operating as sole traders (usually regarded as ‘self-employed professionals’)

 Buying a house is one of the most important personal and financial milestones in one’s life.
 Given the high stakes involved in the process, it’s understandable why both lenders and borrowers like to play it safe – and that’s exactly where many contractors/self-employed professionals feel they lose out.

 It’s not very uncommon for contract workers to see their mortgage applications turned down.
 If you’re in that boat right now, it’s important to understand that such rejections are hardly a judgment on your financial health.
 With the right advice and directions, you can easily overcome these minor obstacles to get the mortgage that your earning potential deserves.

 Commercial Finance Network, a leading whole of market broker in the UK, helps you connect with lenders who specialise in contractor mortgages, thereby immensely improving your chance of getting approved.
 Read on to know more about our contractor mortgage broking services.

 ‘Contractor mortgage’ is an umbrella term that is often used to describe mortgages given out to self-employed professionals and contract workers.
 Essentially, mortgages for homebuyers who aren’t ‘employed’ in the traditional sense of the word are contractor mortgages.

 While these mortgages are similar to other mortgages, there exist a few differences when it comes to how the lenders assess each case.